baoduy/hbd.astro-paper/src/content/blog/az-03-pulumi-private-ask-credential-log-management.md

 ## Introduction

-In this guide, we will demonstrate how to implement **secret management** across our entire environment using **Azure Key Vault**, and establish **centralized log management** for all applications on Azure with **Log Analytics** and **Application Insights**.
-This approach ensures that sensitive data is securely stored, and application performance is monitored in real time.
+This guide will walk you through implementing some of core components for our environment:

 ### Key Objectives

-1. **Secret Management for the Entire Environment**
+1. **Comprehensive Secret Management**
-   We will use **Azure Key Vault** to securely manage and store sensitive information like credentials, certificates, and secrets.
-This ensures consistent and secure access across all our applications and services.
+   Utilize **Azure Key Vault** to securely manage and store sensitive information such as credentials, certificates, and secrets.
+This guarantees consistent and secure access across all applications and services.

-2. **Centralized Log Management for All Applications**
+2. **Centralized Application Log Management**
-   By leveraging **Azure Log Analytics** and **Application Insights**, we will set up a centralized logging system that gathers and analyzes logs from all our applications.
-This enables us to monitor performance, troubleshoot issues, and maintain operational insights across our environment.
+   Implement a centralized logging system using **Azure Log Analytics** and **Application Insights** to collect and analyze logs from all applications.
+This setup allows for effective performance monitoring, issue troubleshooting, and operational insight maintenance across the environment.

-This tutorial is aimed at cloud architects and developers seeking to securely automate their infrastructure management using Infrastructure-as-Code (IaC) with Pulumi.

 ![secrets-management](/assets/az-03-pulumi-private-ask-credential-log-management/secrets-management.png)
+_Illustration of the software CI/CD flow_

 ---